sha5p/Assignment_3_T_AI_Systems_Advanced_Programming/README.md

 				sub_child.player=player
 	change_state(starting_state)
 ```
-This method is what allowed for the reuse of code making it more time efficent but also decreased how flexible the code was and its ablity to target the specific scene.
+This method is what allowed for the reuse of code making it more time efficient but also decreased how flexible the code was and its ability to target the specific scene.
 Then a system was made for returning states so that when a value is returned the state would change to the new state.
 ```
 func change_state(new_state: Node) -> void:
 	if current_state: